 The advantage of a geothermal system is it is cost-effective, reliable, sustainable and environmentally friendly, city leaders said.
 The public safety center geothermal system will cost $1.25 million.

-Brian Sauer, director of mechanical engineering for Frankfurt Short Bruza, said the public safety center will recoup the cost two or three times faster than most similar systems because the building will run 24 hours a day.
+Brian Sauer, principal and licensed mechanical engineer for Frankfurt Short Bruza, said the public safety center will recoup the cost two or three times faster than most similar systems because the building will run 24 hours a day.
 The average building has a payoff in the five- to 10-year range.

 “This building will pay back faster because the building never really sleeps,” Sauer said.
 “A typical office building runs eight hours and gets a break.
 This building will get a payback in a couple of years.”